IEatNickles/IEatNickles/README.md

-I use Vim btw...\
+I use Vim btw
-well, Neovim but Neovim is better >:)\
+And Linux (not Arch though)
-It's also better than Emacs
+And I play ULTRAKILL